 Q: What’s the cost of living in Dubai compared to home?
 What is cheap or expensive in particular?

 A: The cost of living is pretty comparable to Moscow.
-Rental costs are very similar but in Dubai you get much better and bigger apartment with all the facilities (swimming pool, gym, sauna, etc.) for the same price.
+Rental costs are very similar, but in Dubai, you get much better and bigger apartments with all the facilities (swimming pool, gym, sauna, etc.) for the same price.
 Cars and petrol are much cheaper.
 Actually the majority of expats buy those cars that they could not afford to buy in their home countries.
-Restaurant prices are also comparable (but unlike Moscow, Dubai has such a wonderful thing as Friday brunch where you can get unlimited delicacies and beverages for a very reasonable price).
+Restaurant prices are also comparable (but unlike Moscow, Dubai has such a wonderful thing as Friday brunch, where you can get unlimited delicacies and beverages for a very reasonable price).
 What is really expensive compared to Russia is the school fees.

 Q: How would you rate the public transport in Dubai?
 What are the different options?
 Do you need to own a car?

-A: Dubai has recently got an absolutely prefect metro.
+A: Dubai has recently got an absolutely perfect metro.
 It is the biggest fully automated metro in the world.
 It is super clean and very comfortable.
 Taxis are everywhere; they are also very comfortable and quite reasonably priced.
 So, actually if you want to spend all your time in Dubai, owning a car is not 100 percent necessary.
 However, most of the people do buy a car.
-Owning a car afford one the luxury of spending just 10-15 minutes to get to work (I am driving 35km every day to get to the office and it takes me 25 minutes max.
-Besides owning a car gives you an opportunity to see the country (and the neighbouring Oman and Qatar).
+Owning a car affords one the luxury of spending just 10–15 minutes to get to work (I am driving 35km every day to get to the office, and it takes me 25 minutes max).
+Besides, owning a car gives you an opportunity to see the country (and the neighbouring Oman and Qatar).

 Q: How would you rate the healthcare in Dubai?
-Have you had any particularly good/bad experiences with regards to doctors and hospitals?
+Have you had any particularly good/bad experiences with regard to doctors and hospitals?
 Are there any hospitals you would recommend?

-A: Healthcare system is very advanced.
+A: The healthcare system is very advanced.
 Medical facilities are modern and well-equipped (we usually go to the Saudi-German hospital).
-They have doctors from all around the world and usually expats here prefer going to the doctors that are from their countries of origin.
+They have doctors from all around the world, and usually, expats here prefer going to doctors who are from their countries of origin.